Three ways to make it easier for attendees to participate

 The Difference Engine

-Sometimes I dream I’m living in an alternative conference universe where we’ve never discovered that people who travel thousands of miles to be in the same room with one another don’t want to spend most of their time just listening to people at the front of that room.
+Sometimes I dream I’m living in an alternative conference universe.
+One where we’ve never discovered that people who travel thousands of miles to be in the same room with one another don’t want to spend most of their time listening to people at the front of that room.
+These same people try to talk to each other but are drowned out by loud music.
+And they never get to meet the five people in the room who could change their lives.
+It’s the conference Difference Engine!

 Image attribution: http://www.flickr.com/photos/bubba88xw/ / CC BY 2.0